benlodotcom/BLWebSocketsServer/Readme.md

 ## Usage

-See sample Xcode project for an exemple of implementation with both synchronous and asynchronous messaging.
+See the sample Xcode project for an example of implementation with both synchronous and asynchronous messaging.

 ### Reference